Webinar: Share Data with OPeNDAP Hyrax: New Features and Improvements

 Date: Thursday, November 19, 2015 at 2pm ET

-As part of NASA’s support for the Big Earth Data Initiative this past year, Open-source Project for a Network Data Access Protocol (OPeNDAP) enhanced four key aspects of its Hyrax Data Server: pushed aggregations, pulled aggregation, user authentication, and extended Web services.
+As part of NASA’s support for the Big Earth Data Initiative (BEDI) this past year, Open-source Project for a Network Data Access Protocol (OPeNDAP) enhanced four key aspects of its Hyrax Data Server: pushed aggregations, pulled aggregation, user authentication, and extended Web services.

 - Pushed Aggregations - Hyrax gives data providers the power to aggregate data files into large virtual datasets, specified via the NetCDF Markup Language (NCML).
 We will summarize the aggregation and caching options available via Hyrax configurations to help attendees gain such order of magnitude performance improvement.